Peliha-ip/Shellfish-Reigns/README.md

 - Tropical slime blocks are technically water blocks with a biofilm.
 This means aquatic mobs and can live in tropical slime blocks and they can be used for negating fall damage without bouncing uncontrollably.
 Tropical slime blocks also keep corals alive.
 - Touching a jellyfish will give the player poison for 30 seconds.
 - Seals attack any fish or shellfish mobs.
 - Great white sharks attack seals and turtles.
-They can attack players, but cues will show that it was an accidental attack (as sharks actually attack people because of misindentificatiom and let go when they realize their mistake).
+They can attack players, but cues will show that it was an accidental attack (as sharks actually attack people because of misindentification and let go when they realize their mistake).
 - Every 5-10 minutes, great white sharks would drop a shark tooth.
 - A whale that dies on the shore would create a violent explosion 5 minutes after death, however, the player has a 5 minutes countdown to shear the whale carcass before it explodes.
 - Every 5-10 minutes, parrotfish would drop sand.